 Teaching quantitative methods

 The good news is that the same lessons that apply to teaching effectively in any other class also work for quantitative methods teaching.
 However, the teaching of quantitative methods is different from other substantive topics in that it teaches a form of analysis rather than about a substantive topic.
 For undergraduates, it is a means to an end rather than a topic of interest on its own.
-Its unique aspect means there needs to be attention to overcoming obstacles than in substantive classes.
+Its unique aspect means there needs to be more attention given to overcoming obstacles than in substantive classes.
 There has been much more research and progress made in the scholarship of learning and teaching quantitative methods.
 The clear difficulties in teaching and learning quantitative methods has led to much more focused interest and attention in recent years.

-A more developed research literature has grown in recent years with shared notions of a pedagogy of research methods (Earley 2014; Garfield and Ben-Zvi, 2007; Kilburn, Nind and Wiles 2014; Lewthwaite and Nind 2016; Murtonen 2005).
+A more developed research literature has grown in recent years, with shared notions of a pedagogy of research methods (Earley, 2014; Garfield and Ben-Zvi, 2007; Kilburn et al., 2014; Lewthwaite and Nind, 2016; Murtonen, 2005).
 The growing consensus over particular principles can guide teachers to improve student outcomes in quantitative methods.
-This advice will appear familiar to most students of the scholarship of teaching and learning in higher education as much of the advice also applies to higher education teaching in general.
+This advice will appear familiar to most students of the scholarship of teaching and learning in higher education, as much of the advice also applies to higher education teaching in general.

 1. Make it relevant.
 Students often perceive quantitative methods as irrelevant to their academic work or career, leading to a lack of engagement or lasting retention of knowledge and skills.
 There are a number of ways to address this problem:

-a.
-Focus on the discipline (Healey 2005; Leston-Bandeira 2013).
-Most degrees are concentrated on a single discipline, which students chose to pursue at university.
+a) Focus on the discipline (Healey, 2005; Leston-Bandeira, 2013).
+Most degrees are concentrated on a single discipline, which students choose to pursue at university.
 Examples, research questions, and coursework taken from outside the discipline will not be as effective at engaging students’ interest and reinforces a misperception that methods are irrelevant to their degree.
 The logic of this approach discourages teaching to wider, faculty-wide conglomerations of disciplines in one group.
 It may be efficient to deliver methods to any degrees at once, but it is not conducive to effective teaching or learning.
 At the very least, smaller group teaching in such larger classes should be organised by subject or discipline to emphasise its link to research methods.

-b.
-Use relevant, ‘real world’ examples.
-Students often express confusion about why they are doing particularly abstract or detached statistical exercises that they do not connect to recognizable research questions in their field.
+b) Use relevant, ‘real world’ examples.
+Students often express confusion about why they are doing particularly abstract or detached statistical exercises that they do not connect to recognisable research questions in their field.
 Use current, exciting, and recognisable examples from your own field and ruthlessly cut any that aren’t.
-Examples from the current news, data from the students themselves, or the top issues in your field can bring the subject alive and show students why these skills are important (Carey and Adeney 2009; Bailey 2018; Carlson 2009).
+Examples from the current news, data from the students themselves, or the top issues in your field can bring the subject alive and show students why these skills are important (Bailey, 2018; Carey and Adeney, 2009; Carlson, 2009).

-c.
-Teach skills that will be used in the degree.
+c.)Teach skills that will be used in the degree.
 What techniques are used in subsequent classes?
 What methods do students use in their dissertations?
 Are there particular skills needed for the most common career paths for this subject?
-The phrase ‘use it or lose it’ is applicable here, and if students don’t apply skill, which is particularly difficult to learn, again in their degree then why is it being taught?
+The phrase ‘use it or lose it’ is applicable here, and if students don’t apply skill, which is particularly difficult to learn, again, in their degree, then why is it being taught?
 If it is particularly important for their career, then it should be reinforced through repetition throughout the degree and not simply be encountered one time in a module.
 To do otherwise suggests that it isn’t so important, and students will note that message and react accordingly.